grdguez/shanalikhan.github.io/_posts/2015-12-15-Visual-Studio-Code-Sync-Settings.md

 Other users can give your Gist Id to download the Gist, but they cant upload their settings on your Gist.

-### Workspaces Sync

-By default, extension will not sync your WorkspaceStorage folder.
-You need to set `sync.workspaceSync` to true in order to enable this.
-It will only sync the `.json` files inside your WorkspaceStorage folder.

 ### Settings
 For details regarding settings keys, click [here](http://shanalikhan.github.io/2016/07/31/Visual-Studio-code-sync-setting-edit-manually.html)